 Compatibility: Male NPT to Female NPT, NPTF, NPSM, NPSH; or Female NPT to Male NPT or NPTF.

-NPSH or IPT refers to National Pipe Straight Hose or Iron Pipe Thread.
+NPSH stands for National Pipe Straight Hose.
+IPT stands for Iron Pipe Thread.
 NPSH is a straight thread and is popular on low-pressure water suction and discharge hose couplings.

 Compatibility: Male NPSH to Female NPSH, NPSM or Female NPSH or Male NPSH, NPT, NPTF and NPSM.

 Knowing what goes into fire hose threading and coupling might seem confusing at first, but knowing the basics and having some solid resources at your disposal takes the guesswork out of the process.